thiblahute/meson-website/Reference-manual.md

 The argument `meson_version` takes a string describing which Meson version the project requires.
 Usually something like `>0.28.0`.

+You can specify default values for project options with the `default_options` keyword, which takes an array of strings.
+The strings are in the form `key=value` and have the same format as options to Meson cof.
+For example to set the default project type you would set this: `default_options : ['buildtype=debugoptimized']`.
+Note that these settings are only used when running Meson for the first time.
+They are also ignored in subprojects, only ones in the top level project are used.

 ### run_command ###

 Runs the command specified in positional arguments.
 Returns an opaque object containing the result of the invocation.